mems/bookmarklets-context-menu/README.md

 - `self` is the same as `window`, the top frame's global object -->

-Note: **CSP still applied to subresources** (like scripts, styles, medias, etc.).
+Note: Prior [Firefox 58](https://groups.google.com/forum/m/#!msg/mozilla.dev.platform/EVKMSAY__lA/8b1ctuJgBwAJ), **CSP still applied to subresources** (like scripts, styles, medias, etc.).
 That means with a super strict CSP "none", you can't use any additional scripts, styles nor medias.

-If you need to load a resource, create an iframe with an "unique origin" ([`allow-same-origin` disabled](https://developer.mozilla.org/docs/Web/HTML/Element/iframe#attr-sandbox)):
+If you need to load a resource, create an iframe with an "unique origin" ([`allow-same-origin` disabled](https://developer.mozilla.org/docs/Web/HTML/Element/iframe#attr-sandbox)) or with a data URI (Firefox 57+, see https://bugzilla.mozilla.org/show_bug.cgi?id=1324406):

 	// On a page with a strict CSP like `default-src 'self'` let iframe = document.createElement("iframe");